-We have entered into agreements with each of our named executive officers, which in the case of Ms. Baldwin and Mr. Tiziani provide (or provided, in the case of Ms. Wong) for initial base salaries, eligibility to participate in the Company's annual cash bonus plan and broad-based benefit plans and payments and benefits in connection with certain terminations of employment.
-We have also entered into a letter agreement with Mr. Bilbrey in connection with his appointment to our Board and his services as Executive Chair of our Board that provides for an annual fee, payable in cash, a grant of restricted stock units and certain restrictive covenants.
-We have also entered into restrictive covenant agreements with each of our named executive officers other than Mr. Bilbrey.
+We have entered into agreements with each of our named executive officers, which in the case of Mses.
+Baldwin and Dunleavy provide (or provided, in the case of Mr. Tiziani) for initial base salaries, eligibility to participate in the Company's annual cash bonus plan and broad-based benefit plans and payments and benefits in connection with certain terminations of employment.
+We have also entered into restrictive covenant agreements with each of our named executive officers other than Mr. Kosturos.
 These agreements are discussed in more detail below under "Executive Compensation - Compensation Tables - Narrative Disclosure to Compensation Tables and Potential Payments Upon Termination or Change of Control - Agreements with our Named Executive Officers."